Shaping multilateral development policy and positioning German development policy concerns in the G7 and G20

 Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

-Through its multilateral development policy, the German Federal Ministry for Economic Cooperation and Development (BMZ) is helping to shape sustainable development worldwide.
-To this end, it works with governmental and non-governmental actors in and via international organisations, forums and networks.
+In an increasingly networked world, it is becoming less and less possible to achieve development policy objectives through national action alone.
+The German Federal Ministry for Economic Cooperation and Development (BMZ) is therefore helping to shape sustainable global development in cooperation with numerous international partners as part of its multilateral development policy.
+To this end, it is working together with governmental and non-governmental actors in and through international organisations, forums and networks.

-Particularly significant amongst these are the Group of Seven (G7) and the Group of Twenty (G20).
-The G7 (industrialised nations) and G20 (industrialised nations and emerging economies) are forums for the leading industrialised nations and emerging economies.
-They represent a large proportion of the world’s population and economic output and agree common positions on global political issues.
-The annually rotating presidencies of the G7 and G20 perform an important task in shaping and implementing the relevant agendas.
-Every member country uses its presidency to highlight its own interests and topics.
-Germany held the presidency of the G7 in 2015 and the G20 in 2017.
-This means that, up until the end of 2018, it remained part of the G20 troika, in which the group’s current, previous and upcoming presidencies coordinate matters.
+Against this backdrop, the Group of Seven (G7, industrialised nations) and the Group of Twenty (G20, industrialised nations and emerging economies), as forums for the leading industrialised nations and emerging economies, are of particular significance.
+They represent a large proportion of the world’s population and economic output and agree on joint positions on global policy issues.
+The annually rotating presidencies of the G7 and G20 perform an important task in shaping and implementing the respective agendas.
+Thus, every member country uses its presidency to set its own agenda and policy priorities.